PseudoDevs/IamGhost/abcmd9.md

-Last updated: 2024-04-05 20:15:34
+Last updated: 2024-04-05 20:16:07
-Random Quote: Many good men have been bad kings, and some bad men have been good kings.  -  Maester Aemon
+Random Quote: America, Freddie.
+They've already had their revolution, you won't have to bother. - Ada Thorne